Lady Catherine Gordon: Subsequent marriages and death

 Before 13 February 1512, she married James Strangeways of Fyfield, a gentleman usher of the King's Chamber.
 The couple endowed a chantry priest to sing for the souls of their parents at St Mary Overie at Southwark in London, where James Strangeways, James's father, was buried.

-In 1517, she married her third husband, Matthew Craddock of Swansea, Steward of Gower and Seneschal of Kenfig, who died c.
-July 1531.
-Matthew Craddock's will notes the jewels and silver which Lady Catherine owned before they were married.
+In 1517, she married her third husband, Matthew Craddock or Cradock of Swansea, Steward of Gower and Seneschal of Kenfig.
+Craddock worked as a lieutenant of Charles, Earl of Worcester, and was knighted in 1517, possibly in connection with his marriage.
+He owned a ship called the Mathue Cradok, which served in Henry VIII's wars against France.
+According to David Loades, Lady Catherine was head of Mary Tudor's Privy Chamber in 1525.

+Matthew Craddock died in 1531.
+His will notes the jewels and silver which Lady Catherine owned before they were married.
 These included a pair of beads (a rosary) which had been converted from a girdle with a gold pomander, a heart of gold, another heart of gold with a fleur-de-lis of diamonds, and a gold cross with nine diamonds, and a great pomander of gold.
-There was a "flat chain for paste", possibly for wearing on a hood.
-He bequeathed her an income from the lands of Dinas Powys and Llanedeyrn near Cardiff.
+There was a "flat chain for a paste", probably for wearing on a gable hood or French hood, a "paste" was worn at the front edge of a hood.
+A jewel with "Armgill" may have been a depiction of the Welsh Saint Armel who was revered by the Tudors.
+Craddock bequeathed his widow an income from the lands of Dinas Powys and Llanedeyrn near Cardiff.

 Her fourth and last husband was Christopher Ashton of Fyfield.
 She is not recorded as having any surviving children; however, she acquired two stepchildren by Ashton's previous marriage.

-According to biographer David Loades, Lady Catherine was head of Mary Tudor's Privy Chamber until 1530.
-When not at court, Catherine resided at Fyfield Manor, except during her marriage to Craddock, when she had gained permission to live in Wales.
+When not at court, Catherine resided at Fyfield Manor.
+During her marriage to Craddock she had obtained permission to live in Wales.

 Catherine made her will on 12 October 1537, and died soon after.

-Catherine was buried in the church of St Nicholas at Fyfield, with a monument including brass figures (now lost).
+She was buried in the church of St Nicholas at Fyfield, with a monument including brass figures (now lost).
 Matthew Craddock had previously erected a chest monument for himself and "Mi Ladi Katerin" with their effigies in St Mary's Church, Swansea.
 The carved heraldry included emblems of the Gordon and Hay family.
 Both Catherine's mother and paternal grandmother were members of the Hay family.